 Do you want to print entries from your WordPress form to PDF?
 Creating a PDF copy of an entry makes it easy to save and email your form submissions.

-In this article, we’ll show you the easy way to use a WordPress plugin to print your form entries.
+In this article, we’ll show you how to print or archive your form entries as PDFs.

 Great!
 Now you have your form ready, let’s learn how to save your WordPress form entries to PDF.